Add a SharePoint Online source

 2. Grant the crawling account permission to access sites.

-Azure application permissions with delegated authentication
+Azure application permissions with user delegated access using OAuth 2.0

 A SharePoint Online source uses the OAuth 2.0 authorization protocol.
 To work with Microsoft APIs (CSOM and REST), Coveo must authenticate via an Azure Active Directory application that has the proper permissions.
 The access token is then limited to these permissions, which are necessary to successfully crawl SharePoint Online.